Education

 University of Kentucky hospital is going to build a $580 million utilities plant to help serve more patients, according to a news release from the university.

 UK’s Albert B. Chandler Hospital will expand its infrastructure through a public-private partnership with Kentucky Infrastructure Partners, which includes designers, developers and utility operators, the release said.
+The utility plant is an early step in UK’s planned expansion of the hospital.

 The facility will provide utility services to the hospital with a “connected distribution system and optimize existing equipment to provide heating and cooling to a growing campus,” the university said.